openrewrite/rewrite-docs/reference/yaml-format-reference.md

 If you need to check if **your repository** meets certain criteria, instead (e.g., ensuring that a test source set exists), then you will need to write a custom `ScanningRecipe`.
 {% endhint %}

 When a recipe is used as a precondition, any file it would make a change to is considered to meet the precondition.
-When more than one recipe are used as preconditions, all of them must make a change to the file for it to be considered to meet the precondition.
+When more than one recipe is used as a precondition, _all_ of them must make a change to the file for it to be considered to meet the precondition.

 Only when all preconditions are met will the recipes in the recipe list be run.
 When applying preconditions to `ScanningRecipes` they limit both the scanning phase and the edit phase.